 What do you think the Egyptian opposition need to do to now?

-The politicians need to man up and do the right thing, they should unionise themselves and make a presidential counsel, the Egyptian nation stay in the streets .
+The politicians need to man up and do the right thing.
+They should unionize themselves and make a presidential counsel.
+The Egyptian nation stay in the streets .

 - - -

-Since Wednesday, seven of Morsi's closest advisors have quit in protest at his handling of the crisis.
-On Thursday, the army was drafted in to protect the presidential parliament, scenes which have not been seen since the revolution.
-With Morsi refusing to back down, protesters returned on Friday, cutting through the barbed wire barricades, hugging army troops and dancing on their tanks.
-So far, it's remained peaceful, but with both sides still at loggerheads that peace probably won't be lasting too long.
+Since Wednesday, seven of Morsi's closest advisors have quit in protest due to his handling of the crisis.
+On Thursday, the army was drafted in to protect the presidential parliament, which has not happened since the revolution.
+With Morsi refusing to back down, protesters returned on Friday, cutting through the barbed wire barricades, hugging army troops, and dancing on their tanks.
+So far, it's remained peaceful, but with both sides still at loggerheads peace probably won't be lasting too long.